 Dr. Akassoglou identified blood clotting factors as major mediators of neurologic disease.
-She made the unanticipated discovery that the blood clotting factor fibrinogen is a major activator of innate immune responses in the CNS.
+She made the unanticipated discovery that the blood clotting factor fibrinogen is a key activator of microglia in the CNS.
 She developed novel imaging tools to study the neurovascular interface and therapeutic strategies to protect from neuroimmune diseases by blocking the damaging effects of blood factors in the brain without affecting their beneficial effects in blood clotting.
 Dr. Akassoglou takes a multifaceted approach to her research, incorporating animal modeling, in vivo two-photon microscopy, drug discovery, preclinical translational research, and biomarker studies.
-Her laboratory is a fertile training ground for junior faculty, postdoctoral fellows, graduate and medical students.
-Dr. Akassoglou has published over 70 papers in peer-reviewed journals and she is active in several national and international organizations, editorial boards, and funding agencies.
+Dr. Akassoglou has published over 90 papers in peer-reviewed journals and she is active in several national and international organizations, editorial boards, and funding agencies.

 Dr. Akassoglou earned a BSc degree in biology and a PhD in neurobiology at the University of Athens, Greece.
 She was trained in neuropathology at the University of Vienna before performing her postdoctoral work at the Rockefeller University, and New York University.
 She started her laboratory as an Assistant Professor at the Department of Pharmacology at the University of California, San Diego where she was promoted to Associate Professor with tenure.
 She is now a Senior Investigator at the Gladstone Institute of Neurological Disease, and a Professor in the Department of Neurology at the University of California, San Francisco.
-She is also the founder and Director of the Gladstone Center for In Vivo Imaging Research, Associate Adjunct Professor of Pharmacology at the University of California, San Diego, and Secretary/Treasurer of the Molecular Pharmacology Division of ASPET.
+She is also the founder and Director of the Gladstone Center for In Vivo Imaging Research.